hedzr/cmdr/README.md

 ## News

-- Since v1.0.3, we added compatibilities for go `flag` migrating:
+- Since v1.0.3, we added compatibilities for migrating from go `flag`:

   <details>
   <summary> Expand to source codes </summary>